freezer333/ramapo/source/courses/cmps364/project1/index.md

 Once you download the file, extract it into a convenient directory and then navigate to it in your command prompt or terminal.

 Next, you will need to install the Flask web application framework.
-Detailed instructions can be found here - [http://flask.pocoo.org/docs/0.12/installation/](http://flask.pocoo.org/docs/0.12/installation/)
+Detailed instructions can be found here - [https://flask.palletsprojects.com/en/1.1.x/installation/](https://flask.palletsprojects.com/en/1.1.x/installation/)

-Note that for our purposes, you are likely to be perfectly fine with the simple method of installation - described here: [http://flask.pocoo.org/docs/0.12/installation/#system-wide-installation](http://flask.pocoo.org/docs/0.12/installation/#system-wide-installation)

 Once you have that, you can start the application: